KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 And for this reason,
 it remains the most **irreducible** horizon
 of intelligence-language.
-Not because it is greatest,
+Not because it is greatest
+among intelligences,
-but because it is not reducible
+but because it exceeds intelligence
-to intelligence at all.
+as a bounded category.

 This trajectory builds upon the distinctions outlined in Chapter 7,
 where intelligence was shown to unfold as a differentiated field: